 And if you are keen on taking your mobile cybersecurity further, then you would want to consider investing in a good VPN (Virtual Private Network) service for your device.
 VPNs encrypt all data on your mobile device so that even if it is stolen or hacked, the data remains secure.

 You can totally do that with ClearVPN!
 In just a few simple steps, you can protect your device from malicious actors and keep your data safe.
-Just install and run the ClearVPN app on your smartphone/PC, choose “Secure Browsing” mode and tap on the “Protect me” button.
+Just install and run the ClearVPN app on your smartphone/PC, choose “Smart Connection” mode, and tap on the “Connect me” button.

 That’s it — your device is now connected to a secure, encrypted VPN connection.
 At that point, you’d be already doing more than most people to protect yourself from mobile cyber attacks!

 Ever notice how many “smart” devices are pouring into the market nowadays?
 This could include everything from smart speakers to connected cameras, thermostats, and even refrigerators.

 Collectively, these devices are classified as IoT (Internet of Things) and are increasingly popular in our homes and offices.
 However, they present a huge security risk due to their total lack of basic security measures and the sheer amount of data they can collect.